Costo/costo.github.io/index.md

 ---
-title: this is the title
+title: Vincent Costel | This is my blog
 layout: default
 ---